 In this example:

-- "data-fsc-promocode-value" instructs the Library to "read" value of the coupon code from the input field once "Apply Coupon Code" action is called.
-This is a "Data Setter" – the Library will "set" the value of a coupon code parameter when invoked.
+- "data-fsc-promocode-value" instructs the Library to "read" the value of the coupon code from the input field when the "Apply Coupon Code" action is called.
+This directive is a "Data Setter" – the Library will "set" the value of a coupon code parameter when invoked.

 - "data-fsc-action="Promocode" instructs the Library to apply coupon code to the session when clicked.
-This specific action will look for the first occurrence of the "data-fsc-promocode-value" on the page and read value of the coupon code from there.
+This specific action looks for the first occurrence of the "data-fsc-promocode-value" on the page, and reads the coupon code from there.

-As you can see, "getters" and "setters" can be used on the same element – in this case the value will be placed and read from the same element.
+As you can see, "getters" and "setters" can be used on the same element – in this case, the value is placed and read from the same element.

 Markup directives are "smart" and will act differently when placed to different HTML elements.
 For example:

 - "data-fsc-order-promocode" will set the "value" of the <input> but "innerHTML" value of the <span> element.

 - "data-fsc-item-link" will set the "href" of the <a> element but "value" of the <input>

 The coupon code example above shows a simple "order" level directives – only one coupon can be applied to the order.
 However, sometimes you will need to manipulate with specific products: